shreyzeous21/Static-mdx-blog/README.md

  <img src="https://i.imgur.com/VgnktQH.png" width="400">
 </p>

-In this repo is a simple implementation of a markdown static blog, a demo can be seen [here]([(https://mdx-static-blog.netlify.app/)]), Features include:
+In this repo is a simple implementation of a markdown static blog, a demo can be seen [here-NETLIFY || Site]([(https://mdx-static-blog.netlify.app/)]), Features include:
 - MDX Components
 - Shadcn UI
 - Pagination